Hilton Head Island South Carolina

 Hilton Head Island’s Natural Side

 Hilton Head Island’s natural surroundings support an abundance of outdoor adventures for all to explore.
 Smell the salt air as the bright sunshine hits your skin, warming your soul and awakening your senses.
-With over 20 area golf courses, 100 miles (160 km) of biking trails, 12 miles (19 km) of sparkling, flat-sand Atlantic Ocean beaches (ideal for a stroll or bike ride), tennis, kayaking, fishing, horseback-riding, and dolphin-watching cruises, you’ll quickly discover the joy of the natural side of life.
+With over 20 area golf courses, 160 kilometers of biking trails, 19 kilometers of sparkling, flat-sand Atlantic Ocean beaches ideal for a stroll or bike ride, tennis, kayaking, fishing, horseback riding, and dolphin-watching cruises, you’ll quickly discover the joy of the natural side of life.

 A Fresh Look at Comfort

 More than $200 million in renovations and updates have been reinvested into the Island, and visitors are reaping the rewards.
-The Sonesta Resort Hilton Head Island reopened as a totally fresh, modern resort hotel.
-The luxuriously intimate 60-room Inn at Harbour Town at The Sea Pines Resort has also completed a multi-million dollar upgrade, with even more expansion plans on the horizon.
-Add The Westin Hilton Head Island Resort & Spa’s coastal chic resort make-over; the newly minted Omni Hilton Head Oceanfront Resort’s comprehensive redo; the hip, recently renovated oceanfront hotel, The Beach House; and one of North America’s most lavish Five-Diamond resorts, The Inn at Palmetto Bluff; and you have a plethora of perfect seaside accommodations to rest your body, mind and spirit.
+The Sonesta Resort Hilton Head Island reopened as a fresh, modern resort hotel.
+The luxuriously intimate 60-room Inn at Harbour Town at The Sea Pines Resort also completed a multimillion dollar upgrade and has more expansion plans.
+Add The Westin Hilton Head Island Resort & Spa’s coastal chic resort make-over; the Omni Hilton Head Oceanfront Resort’s comprehensive redo; the hip, renovated oceanfront hotel, The Beach House; and one of North America’s most lavish Five-Diamond resorts, The Inn at Palmetto Bluff; and you have a plethora of perfect seaside accommodations to rest your body, mind and spirit.

 Don’t Leave Without Tasting